-Southeast Ohio Classical Academy is a Hillsdale College Member School, a relationship that offers our school ongoing access to curriculum, training, and resources.
+Southeast Ohio Classical Academy is a Hillsdale College Member School, a relationship that offers our governing board, school leadership, and teachers ongoing access to curriculum, training, and resources.
+Hillsdale College does not own, manage, or profit from Southeast Ohio Classical Academy.
 For more information on Hillsdale K-12 Education, visit k12.hillsdale.edu.